Eric Fowler

-Eric Fowler (born October 17, 1984) is a former American football wide receiver who played for the Detroit Lions.
+Eric Fowler (born October 17, 1984) is an American former professional football player who was a wide receiver for the Detroit Lions of the National Football League (NFL).
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2007.
-He played college football at Grand Valley State.
+He played college football for the Grand Valley State Lakers.

 Fowler was also a member of the St. Louis Rams.

-Early years
+Early life

 Fowler attended New Haven High School in New Haven, Michigan and was a student and a letterman in football.
 In football, after his junior and senior seasons, he won All-Southern Thumb Association honors and All-County honors.
 Eric Fowler graduated from New Haven High School in 2002.

 Professional career

 Pittsburgh Steelers

-After being undrafted in the 2007 NFL Draft, Fowler signed with the Pittsburgh Steelers on May 9, 2007.
+After being undrafted in the 2007 NFL draft, Fowler signed with the Pittsburgh Steelers on May 9, 2007.
 He was released on August 27.

 St. Louis Rams

 Fowler was signed to the St. Louis Rams' practice squad on December 12, 2007.
 He was released on December 13, 2007.